ansys/pymechanical-env/README.rst

 For developers
 ^^^^^^^^^^^^^^

-Installing Pyansys-mechanical-env library in developer mode allows you to modify the source and enhance it.
+Installing mechanical-env in developer mode allows you to modify the source and enhance it.

 Before contributing to the project, please refer to the `PyAnsys Developer's guide`_.
 You will need to follow these steps: